A: For best results the track length should be a minimum of double the width of your door. Example: A 3ft wide door needs a minimum of a 6 foot track.

 A: Yes.
 You can feel safe that we will never sell or share your information.

-A: We are open 7:00 am to 7:00 pm, Mountain Standard Time, Monday thru Friday.
+A: We are open 7:00 am to 6:00 pm, Mountain Standard Time, Monday through Friday.
 And 9:00 am to 3:00 pm on Saturdays.
 Our showroom address is 1520 N Main St Springville, UT 84663.
 Our showroom phone number is (800) 891-8312.

 A: A backset is the horizontal distance from the edge of a door to the center of a lockset or the distance from the edge of the door to the center of the hole drilled for your knob, lever or deadbolt.
 Also known as the measure of the horizontal distance from a lock face to the center of the keyhole or cylinder.
 The backset of your hardware is measured from the center of the lock edge for a beveled front, and from the lower step of the lock face for a rabbeted front.
 A common definition is: The distance from the middle of the handle or knob to the edge of the door.
 A 2-3/8″ backset installed in a 2 1/2” hole is the most common backset size.

 A: When ordering your hardware, you will need to determine how you want a particular door knob or door lever to function.
 The different functions are: passage, privacy, dummy, and key-in-lever.
 Passage locks do not have a locking mechanism, meaning you cannot lock a passage door lever or knob.
 The knobs and levers freely operate the hardware latch.
 You will most likely use a passage lock on your interior doors that lead into rooms that do not require privacy.
 An example of this is a door that leads into a pantry.
 Privacy locks have a locking mechanism, a way to lock the door from the inside of the room using a decorative, locking push pin.
 You will most likely use a passage lock on your interior doors that lead into bedrooms, bathrooms and any room that requires privacy.
 Dummy levers and knobs are fixed, meaning they do not operate like passage or privacy sets.
 You will most likely use a dummy pair (sold as pairs, normally installed as pairs) where no latch is needed, but a grip is needed in order to open or close the door.
-An example of this is on closet doors or french doors.
+An example of this is on closet doors or French doors.

 A: A key-in lock is a lever with a key hole on the outside of the lever, giving you an option to lock the door with a key, and not just a push pin on the inside like you find with a privacy lock.
 Key-in locks are typically installed on exterior doors as well as doors leading into rooms that are unsafe for children.